CodeTrackLift/CodeTrackLift/README.md

 - 👀 I’m interested in fitness, nutrition, snowboarding, and coding!
 - 🌱 I’m currently learning using theOdinProject, freeCodeCamp, and starting a Bootcamp in Feb2022.
 - 💞️ I’m looking to collaborate once I got some skills.
-- 📫 CodeTrackLift on Twitter
+- 📫 @codeTrackLift on Twitter

 <!---
 CodeTrackLift/CodeTrackLift is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.